o5k/yukari/README.md

 If you do not wish to use emoji, you can also set textual representations (for example: `"1": "Shindo One"`).

 ### Starting the bot
 Now that you're all set up, you can start the bot with `node .`.
 It's recommended to use `forever`, to ensure the bot is always ready to alert you.
+Your bot will become available with the invite `https://discordapp.com/api/oauth2/authorize?client_id= YOUR CLIENT ID &scope=bot&permissions=53923136`.

 You can check whether the bot is working with the command `%y ping` (it should tell you that the three endpoints have been checked a few milliseconds ago), and `%y nied` (it should show a neat map of current seismic activity).
+The first time, it may take a while for Yukari TTS to play longer samples.
+As the bot gets used, its cache will develop.

 # Additional information for Users
 ### Reliability and Liability